SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 	ORDER BY "MMSI", "TS" ASC;
 ```

-As the "MOTION" flag changes from 'motion' to 'no motion' at 16:53:03 we set a "MOTION_CHANGE" flag 'stopped'.
+As the `MOTION` flag changes from 'motion' to 'no motion' at 16:53:03 we set a `MOTION_CHANGE` flag 'stopped'.

 ![](images/segments_step3.png)